Search

 The PURE’AM Amino Acid Mild Cleanser also contains apple amino acids.
 Apple contains lactic acid, one of the most gentle exfoliants.
 Exfoliating is very important because a lack of it can also lead to build-up and inflammation.

-Lactic acid is not only exfoliating, but it’s also very hydrating because it pulls water into the skin.
+However, lactic acid is not only exfoliating, it’s also very hydrating being that it pulls water into the skin.

 Rosemary

-This cleanser includes rosemary which can improve circulation in the skin.
-It also has calming effects.
-Rosemary has antimicrobial properties as well, and they are also a great source of antioxidants.
-Antioxidants help protect the skin from damage and reduce redness.
+This cleanser includes rosemary, which can improve circulation in the skin.
+Rosemary also has calming and antimicrobial properties.
+Plus, its an amazing antioxidant.
+Antioxidants help to protect the skin from damage, and they reduce redness.

 Probiotics